The Incredible Story of Love and Survival at Auschwitz

 Can you tell us about the Tattooist of Auschwitz?

 Very simply it is a holocaust story, not the story of the holocaust.
 That's something I wish to be made really clear.
 I'm not trying to tell what went on at Auschwitz Birkenau in all its gore and horror.
-Rather, this is purely what one man [Lale Sokolov] saw and witnessed with his own eyes.
-Lale was in the privileged position of being the tattooist of Auschwitz and because of that, he was able to see things that other prisoners couldn't.
+Rather, this is purely what one man [Lali Sokolov] saw and witnessed with his own eyes.
+Lali was in the privileged position of being the tattooist of Auschwitz and because of that, he was able to see things that other prisoners couldn't.

-Was Lale a prisoner at Auschwitz?
+Was Lali a prisoner at Auschwitz?

 Very much so, but also part of a community - for want of a better word.
 People there were assigned different jobs, they never volunteered mind, they were assigned them and you said no at your peril.
-Lale credits luck, he said he was just lucky, lucky, lucky every step of the way.
+Lali credits luck, he said he was just lucky, lucky, lucky every step of the way.
 To be picked out by the original tattooist and made his assistant, to then be upgraded, if you

-Lale was from a town in Slovakia, but later he was living in Bratislava working in a department store.
+Lali was from a town in Slovakia, but later he was living in Bratislava working in a department store.
 As the Nazis started getting a stronghold in Slovakia all Jews were banned from working, so he returned to his family home.
 Whilst he was there the Slovakian government put out a notice saying that one young adult or older child was to go work for the Germans.
-Lale volunteered on behalf of his family.
+Lali volunteered on behalf of his family.
 He had a brother who was married with two small children plus a younger sister so he said: "I'm going."

 Did he know where he was going?